mandarons/icloud-docker/README.md

   all_albums: false # Optional, default false.
 If true preserve album structure.
 If same photo is in multpile albums creates duplicates on filesystem
   folder_format: "%Y/%m" # optional, if set put photos in subfolders according to format.
 Format cheatsheet - https://strftime.org
   filters:
-    # if all_albums is false list of albums to download, if all_albums is true list of ignored albums
+    # if all_albums is false - albums list is used as filter-in, if all_albums is true - albums list is used as filter-out
-    # if empty and all_albums is false download all photos to "all" folder. if empty and all_albums is true download all folders
+    # if albums list is empty and all_albums is false download all photos to "all" folder. if empty and all_albums is true download all folders
     albums:
       - "album 1"
       - "album2"